mozilla/glean/docs/user/user/metrics/index.md

 > **Not sure which metric type to use?** These docs contain a [series of questions](../adding-new-metrics.html#choosing-a-metric-type) that can help.
 Reference information about each metric type is linked below.

+The parameters available that apply to any metric type are in the [metric parameters page](../metric-parameters.html).

 There are different metrics to choose from, depending on what you want to achieve:

 * [Boolean](boolean.md): Records a single truth value, for example "is a11y enabled?"